superset1/Ansible_role_mongodb/README.md

 - Setup MMS automation agent
 - Setup mongodb-exporter prometheus metrics

-### What's new in v1.5.7
+### What's new in v1.6.0
-- Added ability to run additional commands in MongoDB
+- Added ability to create custom roles using the `mongodb_custom_roles` dictionary
-- Added installation requirements tasks
+- Changed login host to `127.0.0.1` in some tasks
-- Added task `Resize oplog` when `mongodb_replication_oplogresize: true`
+- Made skipping several tasks by conditions for faster play
-- Added variable `mongodb_replication_oplogresize: false`
+- Renamed some tasks
-- Complete idempotency
+- Updated examples
-- Fixed backup role
+- Updated README

 ### Feature
 - Supported versions MongoDB: 3.4, 3.6, 4.0, 4.2, 4.4, 5.0, 6.0